Rachelspdo/Deploy-Website-to-Linux/README.md

 # Configure the local timezone to UTC

-Run sudo dpkg-reconfigure tzdata and then choose UTC
+Run sudo dpkg-reconfigure tzdata and then choose  None of the above and choose UTC.

 # Install Apache:
 1. $ sudo apt-get install apache2